 - Treatment (e.g. Radiotherapy, Chemotherapy, Mastectomy or Lumpectomy)

 - Time from end of treatment

-In general, applications for Cancer life insurance will see some sort of premium increase in the several years after primary treatment has ended which is where the risks are clearly higher.
-This type of loading is called a ‘per mille’ loading and will be directly linked to the level of Cancer life insurance cover that is being applied for.
+Applications for Cancer life insurance will usually have some sort of premium increase for several years after primary treatment has ended.
+This is the period when the risk is higher.
+It’s called ‘per mille’ loading and is directly linked to the level of Cancer life insurance cover being applied for.

-Cancer life insurance cover may also be deferred or postponed for a number of years after treatment has ended to ensure that there is no re-occurrence which is common with certain types of Cancer.
-If you have had an application for Cancer life insurance declined or postponed in the past or if you have cover in place currently and have previously had Cancer then it is always worth reviewing your cover based on your current circumstances, especially if there have been no further issues.
+Cancer life insurance cover may also be deferred or postponed for a number of years after treatment has ended.
+This is to ensure that there’s no recurrence which is common with certain types of Cancer.
+You may have previously had a Cancer life insurance application declined or postponed or already have cover in place.
+If so, it’s worth reviewing your cover based on your current circumstances, especially if there have been no further issues.